resultant-gamedev/godot-NetworkedMultiplayerTCP/README.md

 Module for Godot Engine providing NetworkedMultiplayerTCP.

+Currently this provides only `create_client`.
+If you want to extend it with server - feel free to make PR.

 ## Instructions

 Put directory with this source code into Godot's source tree ``/modules/`` dir